Homepage / Excursion Guides / Top Activities for Kids & Teens in Nashville

 Retro pinball machines, duckpin bowling lanes, outdoor fire pits, and strong music make Pins Mechanical a teen favorite in The Gulch.
 It's welcoming and relaxed before 8 PM, with pay-per-play games that let you set a real budget.
 Plan an early evening visit for the best experience with younger teens.

-• Cost: No cover charge; duckpin bowling is $7–$9 per person depending on day; arcade games run $1–$2 per play
+• Cost: No cover charge; duckpin bowling is $7 to $9 per person depending on day; arcade games run $1 to $2 per play

 One of the strongest arguments for Nashville as a family destination is how much you can do without spending a dollar.
-Here are the best genuinely free options, with a sample free-day itinerary at the end of this section.
+Here are the best genuinely free options, organized for easy planning.

 Centennial Park and the Parthenon